somefool/habari-extras/plugins/podcast/trunk/readme.txt

 Plugin: Podcast
 URL: http://habariproject.org
-Version: 1.0.3
+Version: 1.1.0
 Author: Habari Project

 Podcast is a Habari plugin that is intended to make creating and updating podcast feeds as simple as possible.
 It allows you to create and edit feeds, including the iTunes settings for the feed, and create and edit podcast posts.

 Podcast is fully integrated with the Habari media silo, allowing you to point and click to add an mp3 file to a podcast post.
-It also has a built-in media player that is inserted in podcast posts at the location where you have inserted the link to the mp3 file.
+It also has two built-in media players, The niftyplayer and the slim version of the xspf player.
+The configured player is inserted in podcast posts at the location where you have inserted the link to the mp3 file.

 Requirements